How to lose a Fire Hydrant Parking Ticket Hearing-part II

 I certify as follows:

 I plead not guilty to this parking violation.
-I did not park within 15 feet of the fire hydrant.
+Likewise, I did not park within 15 feet of the fire hydrant.

 Our church is located down the block from the Azure (333 East 91 Street, NYC) at 316 East 91 Street, NYC).
 My church rents the “Promise Theater” building on Wednesdays, Fridays, Saturdays, and Sundays.